 - Increased standardized test achievement scores

 Flavored Milk in School Breakfast & Lunch

 Flavored milk doesn’t detract from any of its nutritional benefits.
 It just makes it more delicious!
 Over 68% of milk offered in schools is flavored, with chocolate winning as the milk of choice.
 A pilot study at one school district that removed chocolate milk from the menu revealed a decline in total milk sales by almost 10% and a decrease in lunch sales by nearly 8%.
 Chocolate milk is a delicious way for kids to get the nutrients they need and when it comes to post-workout recovery, chocolate milk rehydrates the body and refuels tired muscles.
-Check out this infographic for the top 12 benefits of chocolate milk.
+Check out the following infographics for the benefits of, and nutritional content of chocolate milk.

 Fuel Up to Play with Breakfast Bags

 Schools enrolled in Fuel Up to Play 60, with a designated program advisor, may qualify for insulated bag sets that include one 15.5”x15.5”x14” bag, one 16”x16”x6” bag and a cart.
 These sets are perfect for transporting milk and food items for breakfast in the classroom.

 To view other options and equipment that your school can request, please download our 2018 Nevada School Equipment Catalog [PDF Download].

 Interested in something you found in our equipment catalog?
 If you’re located in northern Nevada, reach out to Libby Lovig by emailing her at email@example.com and if you’re located in southern Nevada, send a message to Jen at firstname.lastname@example.org or Jake at email@example.com.

 A Resource on How to Add Smoothies to the School Menu